johannschopplich/apiful/docs/utilities/json-to-type-definition.md

 :::

 > [!NOTE]
 > This dependency is only needed when you want to generate TypeScript definitions from JSON.
-It will not be included in your production bundle.
+It won't be included in your production bundle.

 ## Usage